wise-coders/cassandra-jdbc-driver/README.md

 This is an open source JDBC Driver for Cassandra.
 The driver is provided and used by [DbSchema Cassandra GUI Tool](https://dbschema.com).
+The code is using few improvements done to the original code by DataGrip.

+## Licensing

+The driver is free to be used by everybody.
+Code changes are allowed only to this repository.
+Please improve the code and create pull requests, we will review and merge them in short time.
+Alternatively you can create issues.

 ## Features